dsa-2/docs/common/path.md

   * can't start with @ , reserved for node attribtue
   * can't start with $ , reserved for node metadata
   * can't be `.` or `..`

+## default naming for nodes

+Following rules are recommended, but not enforced by the dslink or broker.
+Also they do not apply on nodes imported from other system, like file system or other protocol.

+* `Node_Name`
+  * use capitalized word, and connect words with underscore
+* `Action Parameter Name` and `Action Result Name`
+  * use capitalized word, and connect words with space
+* `$node-metadata` and `@node-attribtue`
+  * use lowercase word, and connect words with hyphen